Dimitar Pantev (footballer, born 1976)

 Dimitar Pantev (Димитър Пантев; born 26 June 1976) is a Bulgarian professional football manager and former player.
-He is currently manager of Sierra Leone National Premier League club Johansen.
+He is currently manager of Tanzanian Premier League club Simba.

-As a manager, he has worked for Vladislav Varna, Shabla, futsal club Grand Pro Varna, Bulgaria national futsal team, Spartak Varna, Palestinian club Alshoban Almuslimin Hebron, Svetkavitsa Targovishte and Victoria United in Cameroon.
+As a manager, he has worked for Vladislav Varna, Shabla, futsal club Grand Pro Varna, Bulgaria national futsal team, Spartak Varna, Palestinian club Alshoban Almuslimin Hebron, Svetkavitsa Targovishte, Victoria United in Cameroon, Sierra Leonean club Johansen and Orapa United in Botswana.

 Playing career

 Born in Varna, Pantev began his football career at Cherno More in 1995.
 After a loan spells with Suvorovo and Devnya, he moved permanently to Suvorovo in 1998.
 Then he played for Chernomorets Byala, Kaliakra Kavarna, Chernomorets Balchik, Volov Shumen, Dobrudzha Dobrich and Vladislav Varna.
 He ended his playing career with Shabla in 2011.
 Four years later, at the age of 39, Pantev returned to playing as a player-manager of Spartak Varna, and played one season before retiring again in June 2016.

 Managerial career

 Early career

 Pantev began his managerial career as a youth coach in Varna City.
 During 2008–09 season he was a playing assistant coach of Dobrudzha Dobrich.
 He also worked as a head coach of Vladislav Varna and Shabla in the Bulgarian Third League.